Garrett Cooper Player Props: Marlins vs. Rockies

-The Miami Marlins, including Garrett Cooper (.243 slugging percentage in past 10 games, including no homers), battle starting pitcher Austin Gomber and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+Garrett Cooper -- .184 average over his past 10 games -- will be in action for the Miami Marlins against the Colorado Rockies, with Karl Kauffmann on the mound, on May 24 at 8:40 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Rockies.
+In his previous game, he notched a home run while going 1-for-5 against the Rockies.

 Garrett Cooper Game Info & Props vs. the Rockies